 Why the sodium recommendation exists

 Before we get into the science around salt in baby's food, it’s helpful to understand why the recommendation exists in the first place.
-The most common argument around avoiding salt in baby food is that a baby’s kidneys are too immature to process excess salt.
+The most common argument around avoiding salty foods for babies is that a baby’s kidneys are too immature to process excess salt.

 But here’s the thing: there’s not really any reliable peer-reviewed research available to back up this claim.

 Best SellersThey're not just parent favorites—they're little ones favorites too.